May I Control You?

 The above statements are what Microsoft Copilot® has to say on the topic of wanting to control someone.

 “Losing control over someone can be a challenging and often emotional experience.
 It’s a part of life that sometimes relationships evolve or change, leading to a shift in dynamics.
-This could happen in personal relationships, where people grow apart or in professional settings where roles and responsibilities change.
+This happen in personal relationships, where people grow apart or in professional settings where roles and responsibilities change.

-It’s important to focus on what can be controlled, such as one’s reactions and decisions.
+It’s important to focus on what can be controlled, like one’s reactions and decisions.
 Embracing change, seeking support, and engaging in self-reflection can be helpful steps in navigating through such transitions.
 Remember, it’s natural for relationships to ebb and flow, and letting go can lead to new opportunities and personal growth.”

 “Controlling people often prey upon those they’re closest to, taking advantage of others’ introversion, submissive tendencies, or simple good faith, says Controlling Behavior: Signs, Causes, And What To Do About It – Supportive”